yaoyao-liu/class-incremental-learning/adaptive-aggregation-networks/README.md

 I am still cleaning up the code for [PODNet](https://github.com/arthurdouillard/incremental_learning.pytorch) w/ AANets.
 So I will add it to the GitHub repository later.
 <br>
 If you need to use it now, here is a preliminary version: [Google Drive Link](https://drive.google.com/file/d/1ngKvJNWUxTnl-KiQk9pDTJD4scPqKRaV/view?usp=sharing)
+Please note that you need to install the same environment as [PODNet](https://github.com/arthurdouillard/incremental_learning.pytorch) to run this code.

 ### Citation